Andrew McCutchen: Personal life

 Early in his career, McCutchen was known across the league for his long dreadlocks.
 Before the 2014 MLB season, he told the Pittsburgh Tribune-Review: "It's good to have an image.
 I have the hair, but eventually I'm gonna cut it".
 On March 25, 2015, McCutchen cut his dreadlocks, which were sold through MLB's website via auction, with all proceeds benefiting Pirates Charities.
 McCutchen teased his fans on social media for a big "secret" before unveiling his new haircut.

 McCutchen is active on X (Formerly Twitter) and Instagram, often posting and engaging with fans.
 In 2020, McCutchen spawned his alter ego, "Uncle Larry," after Fox Philadelphia sports anchor Howard Eskin confused McCutchen for 1970s Los Angeles Rams running back Lawrence McCutcheon.
 McCutchen appeared as Uncle Larry during a May 2020 episode of MLB Network's Intentional Talk, sporting sunglasses, a wig, and a half-unbuttoned jersey.
-The Uncle Larry gig spawned a rash of merchandise, including t-shirts, a bobblehead, and a trading card in 2021 Topps Allen & Ginter.
+The Uncle Larry gig spawned a rash of merchandise, including t-shirts, a bobblehead, and a trading card in 2021.

 McCutchen proposed to his longtime girlfriend Maria Hanslovan on the December 11, 2013, episode of The Ellen DeGeneres Show.
-On November 27, 2017, McCutchen and his wife announced the birth of their first child, Steel, a son.
-On December 24, 2019, McCutchen and his wife announced the birth of their second son, Armani, and on October 25, 2021, it was announced on Instagram that Maria gave birth to their first daughter, Avé.
-On March 9, 2024, a second daughter, Italia, was born.
+On November 27, 2017, McCutchen and his wife announced the birth of their first child, a son.
+On December 24, 2019, McCutchen and his wife announced the birth of their second son, and on October 25, 2021, it was announced on Instagram that Maria gave birth to their first daughter.
+On March 9, 2024, a second daughter was born.
 They reside in Pittsburgh.

 McCutchen, the son of a minister, is a Christian.

 In May 2021, McCutchen provided voice acting for an episode of the Disney Junior television show Puppy Dog Pals.
 He voiced "a cool, card-playing dog" who helps the main characters find an autographed baseball card of their favorite player, voiced by Mookie Betts.